xquyvu/ez-expense/deployment/USER_GUIDE.md

 If you encounter issues:

-1. Check the 2 log files (`ez-expense.log` and `ez-expense-fe.log`) in the same folder as the executable for error messages
+1. Check the 2 log files (`ez-expense.log` and `ez-expense-fe.log`) in the same folder
+   as the executable for error messages.
+Including these logs when asking for help will speed up the troubleshooting process.
 2. Ensure your `.env` file is properly configured
 3. Try restarting the application
-4. Check that no other applications are using ports 5001 or 9222.
-If there is, close them and restart EZ-Expense

-### Updates

-To update EZ-Expense:

-1. Download the new version
-2. Replace the old executable with the new one
-3. Your data and settings will be preserved

 ---